villeneuve/libsigrokdecode-ds18b20/README.md

 # libsigrokdecode-ds18b20
 This is a decoder.
 A sigrok/PulseView onewire DS18B20 decoder

-It stacks on top of the 'onewire_network' PD and decodes the Maxim DS18B20 1-Wire digital thermometer protocol.
+It stacks on top of the 'onewire_network' PD and decodes the Maxim 1-Wire digital thermometers protocol.
 The DS18B20 is a very popular 1wire temperature sensor.
+However this decoder works for several devices: DS1822, DS1825, DS18S20, DS18B20, DS28EA00
-This DS18B20 decoder is forked from DS28EA00 decoder made by Iztok Jeras
+This decoder is forked from DS28EA00 decoder made by Iztok Jeras

 It decodes data to give information such as temperature, high and low alarm thresholds, resolution.
 As shown on the below sceenshot:
  <img src="https://github.com/villeneuve/libsigrokdecode-ds18b20/blob/main/screenshots/Screenshot%202021-10-01%2014.06.33.png">